PM-Notes/Prince2/README.md

 5. That the project manageent team is focused on delivery within the tolerances

 ## Managing Product Delivery (MP)

-Purpose - "Control the link between the PM and the Team Manager or Managers, by agreeing the requirements for acceptance, execution and delivery"
+Purpose "Control the link between the PM and the Team Manager or Managers, by agreeing the requirements for acceptance, execution and delivery"

 - Where the Team undertake the work itself
 - The Team Managers can be internat or external
+- The planned products are delivered to expectations and within tolerance
+- Work on products alocated to the team are authorised and agreed

 ### MP Process Objectives (5)
 1. That the work on products allocated to the team is authorised and agreed.